Rolle's theorem: Statement

-This version of Rolle's theorem is used to prove the mean value theorem, of which Rolle's theorem is indeed a special case.
-It is also the basis for the proof of Taylor's theorem.

 History

+In the 12th century Bhāskara II states an early form of Rolle's theorem in his work, though it was stated without a modern formal proof.

 Although the theorem is named after Michel Rolle, Rolle's 1691 proof covered only the case of polynomial functions.
 His proof did not use the methods of differential calculus, which at that point in his life he considered to be fallacious.
 The theorem was first proved by Cauchy in 1823 as a corollary of a proof of the mean value theorem.
 The name "Rolle's theorem" was first used by Moritz Wilhelm Drobisch of Germany in 1834 and by Giusto Bellavitis of Italy in 1846.